-- Participate in all summer orientation programs including Canvas and the orientation session of your choice. - Act as a responsible adult and follow Hamline rules and community expectations, including mature behavior while attending orientation, proper online etiquette such as muting your microphone when not speaking during the webinar and using appropriate language when speaking with your peers and campus resources. - Register for classes with the assistance of faculty members and CASA staff.
+- Participate in all summer orientation sessions during SOAR. - Act as a responsible adult and follow Hamline rules and community expectations, including mature behavior while attending orientation, proper online etiquette such as muting your microphone when not speaking during the webinar and using appropriate language when speaking with your peers and campus resources. - Register for classes with the assistance of faculty members and CASA staff.
 We know that your family and friends care about the classes you take; however, we want you to make these decisions on your own with the professional guidance of advisors who know the Hamline curriculum.